4.3. Complex energy band structure

-For periodic solids, the wave fuction in the Schrödinger equation
+For periodic solids, the wave function in the Schrodinger equation

 \[H\Psi_{nk}=E_{nk}S\Psi_{nk},\]